dchege711/programming_challenges/flashcards-app/of-builds-and-bundlers.md

 with challenges similar to those of {{% cite esmNodeReddit %}}.
 Shelving ESM on the server to a later iteration of the app.

+Some libraries do ship ESM variants, i.e., instead of `const foo = require('./foo')`, you'd have `import foo from 'foo/dist/foo.mjs'`.
+Some library authors respond to demand for ESM.
+Some popular libraries have ESM forks, e.g., `@esm-bundle` and `@bundled-es-modules` have collections of such forks. {{% cite esModulesWebDev %}}

 ## Build Recipe for Deployment

 On the server-side, we need to (1) transpile the TS into JS, so that we